Jerryj00210/final_checkpoint/README.md

 # final_checkpoint

 ### Introduction
 * This project implements a Grad-CAM algorithm and use it on the COCO dataset.
 The model that we use is a pre-trained model called Resnet50, which is pretrained with ImageNet.
 The model will take COCO dataset as input and Grad-CAM will visualize it.
+The Grad-CAM algorithm will generate a heatmap that shows the decision making process of the model.
+The region with high color intensity from the heatmap indicates that the model puts more emphasis on that region when attempting to make a prediction.
+The heatmap is overlaid with the original image so that the important region that the model "looks" at is highlighted with color.

 ##### Config
 * Parameters for specifing the path to load image as input and the path to save image as output.